PostHog/posthog.com/contents/handbook/growth/marketing/youtube.md

 v2:

-- Use Loom, slightly upgrade equipment, more advanced (longer) tutorials, more work on script, a freelance editor, and custom thumbnails (from Lottie).
+- Use Loom, slightly upgrade equipment, more advanced (longer) tutorials, more work on the script, a freelance editor, and custom thumbnails (from Lottie).
 - Goal: consistently publish 2 higher quality videos per week, some reaching x000s  of views, >5 signups attributable per week.

 v3: